PANAMA COMPANY FORMATION

 2. In order to conduct financial transactions or transactions with exchanges, you must authenticate the company's UBO (Ultimate Beneficial Owner; refers to the actual owner, not the shareholder/director on the simple registration document) and Significant Controller.
 For this reason, local directors do not perform authentication.
 Therefore, you must directly authenticate the UBO and Significant Controller.

-4. Service fee
+4. Service fee for nominee services

-Local director service (1 year): USD1,200 for 1 person / USD1,700 for 2 persons / USD2,200 for 3 persons
+Local moving service (1 year): USD1,200 for 1 person / USD1,700 for 2 persons / USD2,200 for 3 persons

 Requirements and documents to be prepared for incorporation:

-1. A copy of the passport of the shareholder/director
+1. A copy of the shareholder/director's passport

-- Korean passport: A copy of the English passport (issued by the district office or city hall) ( See sample )
+- Korean passport: English passport copy certificate (issued by the district office or city hall) (View sample)

 - Living in another country: Utility bill + bank statement (or equivalent official document) (View sample)